Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis -- The symmetric -sources case for the General MPR case

-We will derive the endogenous arrivals at the first and the second relay respectively in order to calculate the relayed throughput in the network.
-For the symmetric $N$-user case we denote the endogenous arrivals from the users at the first (second) relay as $\lambda_{1,u}$ ($\lambda_{2,u}$).

-We need to characterize the average number of packet arrivals from the users at each relay.
-Thus, we define as $r_{k,1}$ the probability that $k$ packets will arrive in a timeslot at the first relay.
-Similarly, we define $r_{k,2}$.
-Then, the average endogenous arrival rate at the $j$-th relay is given by
+In order to calculate the relayed throughput in the network, we have to derive the endogenous arrivals at each relay node.
+For the symmetric $N$-source case, we denote by $\lambda_{j,s}$ the endogenous arrivals from the sources to the relay $R_{j}$, $j=1,2$.
+We need further to characterize the average number of packet arrivals from the users at each relay.
+Denote by $r_{k,j}$ the probability that $k$ packets will arrive in a timeslot at $R_{j}$, $j=1,2$.
+Then, for $1 \leq k \leq N$ Similarly, we obtain $r_{k,2}$ for the second relay.
+Thus,